Bram91/Model-Dumper/README.md

 ##### Colors can be exported with the exception of firecape/infernal cape textures

 Models will be stored in the `.runelite/models/` folder.

+### When using the transmog option it is recommended to disable animation smoothing